 The heat from oven roasting caramelizes the natural sugars in many vegetables, as anyone who has tried these traditional Roasted Brussel Sprouts (with just olive oil, salt, and pepper) or these elevated Roasted Brussel Sprouts with Garlic can attest.

 It’s nearly impossible for vegetables to feel obligatory with that caramelization and a hint of smokiness from the light charring.
+(Roasting summer veggies can get even better with other summer staples like Roasted Eggplant and Roasted Asparagus.)

 Most of the time, we utilize roasted vegetables as a separate side dish.
 Roasted red peppers, however, are versatile enough to be used for toppings or to amplify a main dish.